vaibhavsagar/presentations/partial-evaluation/presentation.md

 % Compilers for nothing, executables for free!
 % Vaibhav Sagar (@vbhvsgr)

+# Problem

+## Vim

+- I have a `.vimrc`
+- Vim is fast, but could be faster
+- Extra functionality that I don't need

+## My Special Vim

+- Inline my `.vimrc` into the Vim source code
+- Throw away anything else that isn't needed
+- Smaller, faster, no downside

 # Partial Evaluation

 ## Programs take static and dynamic input